IVerse-VDV/QubitLab/CONTRIBUTING.md

 **Issue Comments:** If you're working on a specific issue, ask questions in that issue comment thread.
 Maintainers and other contributors can provide context and guidance.

-**Documentation:** Review our [README.md](https://github.com/IVerse-VDV/QubitLab/blob/main/README.md) for usage instructions and project overview, check Qiskit's [official documentation](https://qiskit.org/documentation/) for quantum computing questions, consult Streamlit's [documentation](https://docs.streamlit.io/) for UI-related questions, and reference Plotly [graphing library docs](https://plotly.com/python/) for visualization questions.
+**Documentation:** Review our [README.md](https://github.com/IVerse-VDV/QubitLab/blob/main/README.md) for usage instructions and project overview, check Qiskit's [official documentation](https://qiskit.org/documentation/) for quantum computing questions, consult Streamlit [documentation](https://docs.streamlit.io/) for UI-related questions, and reference Plotly [graphing library docs](https://plotly.com/python/) for visualization questions.

 We're committed to making contributing to QubitLab as smooth and welcoming as possible.
 Your questions help us improve this guide and our onboarding process, so dont hesitate to ask.